crytic/slither/README.md

 ### Printers

-Use `--printers` comma-separated list of printers.
+To run a printer, use `--printers` and a comma-separated list of printers.

 Num | Printer | Description
 --- | --- | ---